madhavkarri/-CarND-P8-PIDController/Writeup_Report.md

 Overview
 ---
-Implement a PID controller in C++ to maneuver the vehicle/car around a race track.
+Implement a Proportional-Integral-Derivative (PID) controller in C++ to maneuver the vehicle/car around a race track.
 The car and race track simulator provides cross-track-error (CTE) and velocity (mph) to compute steering angle correction.
 Corrected steering angle maintains the car stay inside of the track lane.

 The Project
 ---